Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Open the new Form in Design View.

-3. Delete some Textboxes which we copy-pasted to the right side of the Form,
+3. Delete some Textboxes that we copied and pasted to the right side of the Form.

 4. Add two or three List Boxes and a few Combo Boxes on the right side of the Text Boxes.